 Qigong meditation develops our ability to feel qi, build and store qi, and circulate qi smoothly throughout the body.
 The effects of meditative qigong are holistic: they positively affect all four levels of our being.
 The smooth flow of qi is the key to physical health, emotional balance, mental clarity, and spiritual integration.
 Cultivating smooth qi flow is a path of personal growth and spiritual development.
 When we become aware of smooth qi flow we experience a sense of oneness with the wholeness of life.

 Our coaches conduct sessions for learning qigong meditations and exercises and guide participants to blend them in their day so natural replenishment of good health becomes a way of life.
-Read more about our qigong workshops here.
+Read more about our Energy Courses here.